CLARIAH/COW/docs/index.rst

 Interestingly, the JSON format used by CSVW metadata is an `extension of the JSON-LD specification <https://www.w3.org/TR/json-ld/>`_, a JSON-based serialization for Linked Data.
 As a consequence of this, the CSVW metadata can be directly attached (as provenance) to the RDF resulting from a CSVW-based conversion.

 This is exactly what the COW converter does.

+The rest of this documentation will be fairly technical, for some hands-on examples you can take a look at the `Wiki <https://github.com/CLARIAH/COW/wiki>`_.

 Features & Limitations
 ======================